ma2701/space-invaders/README.md

 2.1) reset all game elements when the whole game is reset

+2.2) update "lives" area when player is hit

 3) implement different invader types with different points   -- ALMOST DONE

 4) display "game over" when game is over